Gate-defined wires in twisted bilayer graphene: from electrical detection of inter-valley coherence to internally engineered Majorana modes: Continuum model without spin orbit coupling

 \subsection{Interactions}

 The primary source of interactions believed to be relevant to TBG is the Coulomb interaction:

-where the Coulomb potential satisfies $V(\vq)\propto 1/\abs{\vq}$ (possibly with additional taking screening into account).
+where the Coulomb potential satisfies $V(\vq)\propto 1/\abs{\vq}$.
 In terms of the microscopic graphene operators introduced at the beginning of the previous section, the density operator takes the form $\rho(\vq)=\int_\vk d^\dag(\vk)d(\vk+\vq)$.
-As stated in the previous section, it is sufficient to focus on the low-energy states of the graphene monolayers, which is equivalent to restricting the momentum arguments of $d(\vk)$ to values close to $K$, $K'$, or, equivalently, writing everything in terms of the $\Psi$ operators defined above.
+It is sufficient to focus on the low-energy states of the graphene monolayers, which is equivalent to restricting the momentum arguments of $d(\vk)$ to values close to $K$, $K'$, or, equivalently, writing everything in terms of the $\Psi(\vk)$ operators defined above, with $\abs{\vk}$ smaller than the momentum different $\abs{K-K'}=K$.
 As a result only density operators whose arguments are either very small or are very close to $K$, $K'$ are important:

-In line with the reasoning above, the integration over $\vk$ is restricted to momenta that are small compared to the magnitude of the momentum difference $\abs{K-K'}$.
+where $\abs{\vq}\ll K$.
+In line with the reasoning above, the integration over $\vk$ is restricted to momenta that are small compared to $K$.
 These expressions imply that the interaction term $H_\mathrm{int}$ may be separated into two pieces: $H_\mathrm{int}\cong H_C+H_J$ with

 Again, $\vq$ is restricted to small momenta.
 Given the form of $V(\vq)$ quoted above, it is easy to demonstrate that the magnitude of the second term, which we will denote the Hund's term, is suppressed by a factor of $\sim\theta\ll1$.
-As discussed in Ref.~\citenum{bultinck_ground_2020}, it is reasonable to consider a perturbative expansion with $H_C$ as the dominant contribution; this reasoning is what ultimately leads the authors to propose that TBG possesses intervalley coherent (IVC) order at $\nu=0$ (charge neutrality) and at $\nu=\pm2$, as discussed in Sec.~\ref{sec:IVCwire}.

-The Hund's term $H_J$ is only relevant in selecting among ground states that otherwise are degenerate at the level of $H_C$ and $H_\mathrm{cont}$.
-However, given its small magnitude, $H_J$ is susceptible to substantial renormalization; in particular, phonon interactions my potentially alter the sign of the coupling $V_\mathrm{eff}(\vK+\vk)\cong V_\mathrm{eff}(\vK)$ \cite{chatterjee_skyrmion_20}.
-Given the inherent uncertainty is such calculations, we take the sign of the Hund's coupling as an unknown, which leads us to consider two distinct (but related) many-body ground states for the fillings under consider in Sec.~\ref{sec:IVCwire} below.